 We strongly discourage randomly distributing pens, candy, trinkets, or money to children you encounter as this brings unintended negative effects over the long-term by encouraging begging.
 In extreme cases, it can endanger children because they will approach safari cars hoping for a treat or gift even if the cars are in motion.

-It is possible to organize in advance an opportunity for you to visit and contribute supplies and toys to a school in need.
+It is possible for you to visit and contribute supplies and toys to a school in need during your stay, but this should be dicussed with us before your itinerary is finalized.
 We suggest you budget some additional money to bring with you and purchase the items locally, which will help boost the local economy and save you any potential hassle with customs at the airport.

 Your safety is our top priority.
 With common sense and proper precautions, traveling in Tanzania is very safe.
 Americans traveling to a foreign country are encouraged to register with the State Department at https://step.state.gov/step/ so that the American Embassy is aware of your presence and can better assist you should there be any type of natural disaster, terrorism, or civil unrest occurring.

 Be sure to pack an adequate supply of any prescription medication you require as it could be very difficult or impossible to replace here in Tanzania.
 Also, bring any essential over-the-counter medications.
 It is best to pack these things in your carry-on luggage in their original packaging.
-We suggest that you share with us any medications or health considerations you have during your briefing before starting your safari.
+We suggest that you share with us any medications or health considerations when completing your Traveler Information Form prior to your arrival.
 This is entirely your option and we will respect your privacy, but should you fall ill or be injured during your time in Tanzania we will be better prepared to assist you if we have that information in advance.

-Malaria is a risk in Tanzania so speak with your physician or preferably a travel clinic about malaria prophylaxis, such as Malarone or Larium.
-The best defense against malaria, though, is to prevent mosquito bites all together so bring a good quality insect repellant and at least one outfit with long sleeves and pants for wearing outside after dark.
-Should you become ill after you return home from your Tanzania trip, be sure to let your physician know that you have been traveling abroad in a developing country and share the specific locations included in your itinerary.
-This will alert your physician to consider other possibilities for the illness he or she may not have otherwise thought about.
+Malaria is a risk in Tanzania, though minimal in most places included in a safari itinerary.
+You may consider a malaria prophylaxis, such as Malarone or Larium, but it is likely not necessary for a short stay.
+Talk with your doctor or travel clinic.
+The best defense against malaria is to prevent mosquito bites in the first place so bring a good quality insect repellant and at least one outfit with long sleeves and pants for wearing outside after dark.
+With or without using a malaria prophylaxis, should you become ill after you return home from your Tanzania trip, be sure to let your physician know that you have been traveling abroad in a developing country and share the specific locations included in your itinerary.
+This will alert your physician to consider other possibilities for the illness they may not have otherwise thought about.